-has been leading the way (again) by investing in design
+has been leading the way of late (again) by investing in

-quality for smaller machines such as their beautiful little
+quality design for smaller machines such as their beautiful

-inspiration from Kato's efforts, I came up with some designs
+inspiration from KTM's fantastic efforts, I came up with

-for BMW, Honda and Ducati.
-The BMW takes a horizontal
+some theoretical designs for BMW, Honda and Ducati.
+The BMW

-cylinder off the boxer and rotates it 90 degrees.
-Ducati,
+takes a horizontal cylinder off the boxer and rotates it 90

-same deal by lopping off the vertical cylinder.
-The Honda
+lopping off the vertical cylinder.
+The Honda has a pressed

-has a pressed steel frame and is somewhat of an homage to
+steel frame and is somewhat of an homage to the original

 like George Lucas, I reserve the right to fiddle with